onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 function.
 PNFs should be designed to survive single failure platform problems including: processor, memory, NIC, datacenter outages, etc.
-The PNF should support tools for gracefully meeting the service needs such as methods for migrating traffic between PNF’s and draining traffic from a PNF.
+The PNF should support tools for gracefully meeting the service needs such as methods for migrating traffic between PNF's and draining traffic from a PNF.

 DevOps